 Community Center Park

-The Community Center Park is a three-acre park located at 1650 Obetz Avenue, next to the Community Center.
+The Community Center Park is a three-acre park located next to the Obetz Community Center.
 The park contains a tennis court, playground equipment, spring toys, and swing set.
 The park also has a shelter house with picnic tables and grills.
 There is a small paved walking path and benches in the park as well as paved parking area.